Harsh19-M/E-Commerce-Growth-Analytics-Funnel-Performance-Segmentation/README.md

 * Mid-funnel users respond just as well as high-intent users, highlighting the **scalable nature of the experiment effect**.
 * This further strengthens confidence in the conclusions from Tests 1–3 and supports potential **full rollout** of Variant B.

-**Note:** Logistic regression with interaction modeling was used here because the question involves **differential impact across segments**, making it the appropriate high-level statistical test.

 </details>

 ---